 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2016-13, Financial Instruments-Credit Losses ("ASC 326").
 ASC 326 replaces the incurred loss methodology with an expected loss methodology referred to as the current expected credit loss ("CECL") methodology.
 The CECL methodology utilizes a lifetime expected credit loss measurement objective for the recognition of credit losses for most financial assets measured at amortized cost and certain other instruments, including loan and other receivables and net investment in finance and sales-type leases.
-Our net investment in finance and sales-type leases and notes receivable are the primary financial assets within the scope of ASC 326.
-Our trade receivables related to aircraft operating leases are not within the scope of ASC 326.
+Our net investment in finance and sales-type leases are not within the scope of ASC 326.